-You're invited to the Nebraska Free Seminar: Ethics for Behavioral Health Professionals, hosted by NAADAC Nebraska, on Friday, February 28, 2020 at the University of Nebraska Kearney in Kearney, NE.
+The Nebraska Free Seminar: Ethics for Behavioral Health Professionals, hosted by NAADAC Nebraska, took place on Friday, February 28, 2020 at the University of Nebraska Kearney in Kearney, NE.

-This ethics workshop is intended to provide behavioral health professionals with an overview of ethical concepts to be applied in the practice of counseling.
+This ethics workshop provided behavioral health professionals with an overview of ethical concepts to be applied in the practice of counseling.
 The values and ethics of the human service profession must govern every aspect of practice, each decision, and every action taken as a professional.
-This workshop will address issues that impact clinical practice for Human Service Professionals serving in the addiction, gambling, mental health, case management, social work, vocational rehabilitation and justice fields.
-Earn 3 CEs for FREE!
+This workshop addressed issues that impact clinical practice for Human Service Professionals serving in the addiction, gambling, mental health, case management, social work, vocational rehabilitation and justice fields.
+Attendess earned 3 CEs for FREE!

 NAADAC Nebraska would like to thank our sponsor, Valley Hope!